leonidas-o/abac-authorization/README.md

     - Your *Role* model conforming to `ABACRole`
     - Your *UserData* model conforming to `ABACUserData`
     - Your *AccessData* model conforming to `ABACAccessData`
-- Setup your cache store/repository:
+- Setup your cache repository:
-    - *YourCacheStore* conforming to `ABACCacheStore`
+    - *YourCacheRepo* conforming to `ABACCacheRepo`